...

 FAQ

-Flipping a coin 10 times creates 1,024 possible combinations, each with a chance of landing heads or tails.
-The results are random, but you are more likely to see a fairly balanced outcome (e.g., 5 heads and 5 tails).
-The chances of getting all heads or all tails is very rare (1 in 1,024).
+Spinning a coin 10 times creates 1,024 different outcomes with the potential to be heads or tails.
+The result is random, but you will tend to get a fairly even outcome (such as 5 heads and 5 tails).
+The chance of getting all heads or all tails is highly unlikely (1 in 1,024).

-The probability of flipping 10 heads in a row is 1 in 1,024, or about 0.098%.
-This is an extremely rare outcome due to the randomness of each flip.
+The chance of getting 10 heads in a row is 1 in 1,024, or roughly 0.098%.
+This is a highly improbable outcome due to the randomness of every toss.

 Outcome Probability